📘 IRONWOOD PHARMA INC CLASS A (IRWD) — Investment Overview

 ⚠ Risk Factors to Monitor

-- Patent and exclusivity cliffs: Loss of exclusivity can invite generics or less expensive competitors, pressuring pricing and volume.
+- Patent cliffs and exclusivity erosion: Loss of exclusivity can accelerate pricing pressure and generic competition, impairing revenue durability.

 📊 Valuation & Market View